Nsomnia/ColdWarSubSim/README.md

 <b>Buying assets isn't needed</b> I can either code whats needed or I already own an asset that will work for whats required, I have a VAST library of assets I've purchased over the years when I was a hobbyist game designer.

+6) What about mods and modding / mod capability?
+We fully intend to have the game support modding so that people can add features in or change things or add new equipment and such.
+That way people can do "what if" things like what if I had a nuclear ICBM that I could launch from my boat in 1958.
+Mostly likely a python or lua interpretar will be used.
+Similar to the way KerbalSpaceProgam works.

 # Current Version & Changelog

 Currently version 0.
 Still planning and modelling/texturing to get to the point where we can start bringing everything into Unity, using some old code, writing some new, using my vast collection of assets and go from there.